 using the training dataset.
 Use the formula medv ~ lstat

-to check that this object is as you expect.model_1_mse_train
+to check that this object is as you expect.model_1_mse_train.model_1_mse_valid.
+Hint: use the

 Calculate the train and validation MSE.This is an advanced exercise.
 Some components we have seen before in